-On July 12, 2016, we announced that after receiving feedback from the U.S. National Institutes of Health Office of Biotechnology Activities' Recombinant DNA Advisory Committee, we anticipated progressing plans for a Phase I adoptive cellular therapy clinical trial at MD Anderson infusing autologous T cells transduced with lentivirus to express a CD33-specific CAR co-expressed with a kill switch in patients with relapsed or refractory AML.
-Preclinical studies, to be updated at the 2016 annual meeting of ASH, demonstrated that lentiviral transduced CAR-T cells targeting CD33 exhibit specific cytotoxic activity for CD33+ AML cells.
+On July 12, 2016, we announced that, after receiving feedback from the U.S. National Institutes of Health Office of Biotechnology Activities' Recombinant DNA Advisory Committee, we anticipated progressing plans for a Phase I adoptive cellular therapy clinical trial at MD Anderson infusing autologous T cells transduced with lentivirus to express a CD33-specific CAR co-expressed with a kill switch in patients with relapsed or refractory AML.
+Preclinical studies, presented at the 2016 annual meeting of ASH, demonstrated that lentiviral transduced CAR-T cells targeting CD33 exhibit specific cytotoxic activity for CD33+ AML cells.
 A proof-of-concept study utilizing an in vivo mouse model for AML showed that these CAR-T cells were able to eliminate disease burden and significantly enhance survival as compared to control groups.
-These positive preliminary results indicate biological activity and are suggestive of potential therapeutic effect for the treatment of AML.
-We plan to initiate this Phase 1 clinical trial at MD Anderson during the first half of 2017.
+These positive preliminary results indicated biological activity and are suggestive of potential therapeutic effect for the treatment of AML.
+We plan to initiate this Phase 1 clinical trial at MD Anderson in 2017.
+The anticipated clinical data will help establish that CD33 can be targeted by CAR on genetically modified T cells which which will provide a foundation for considering then advancing this program under point-of-care.